 How do you write your law school personal statement?
 Well first of all, let’s make sure that we’re on the same page about what your personal statement is.
-Your personal statement is the one part of your law school application package that you have complete control over, so you’ll want to put your best foot forward.
-A personal statement will often focus on why you want to go to law school, but it can also focus on a personal story or aspect of your life.
+Your personal statement is the one part of your law school application package and law school requirements that you have complete control over, so you’ll want to put your best foot forward.
+A personal statement will often focus on why you want to go to law school (or transfer law schools), but it can also focus on a personal story or aspect of your life.

 It shows what makes you unique and why a school should admit you.
 The personal statement should focus on you, your background, and your goals more broadly.
 Make sure that it adds something new to your application materials – the school already has your transcript, resume, etc. Think about what you really want the application committee to know about you.